What is the Madrid system of trademark registration?

 Will a notification be issued in case of opposition?

 Yes.
-The Intellectual Property Office of the Philippines (IPOPHIL) shall notify the International Bureau of a provisional refusal based on an Opposition.
+The IPOPHL shall notify the International Bureau of a provisional refusal based on an opposition.
 The refusal may be notified even after the expiry of the 18-month time limit.

 Will the Intellectual Property Office of the Philippines issue a statement of grant of protection?

 Yes.
-The IPOPHIL will send to the International Bureau a statement of grant of protection in the Philippines before the 18-month time limit.
+The IPOPHL will send to the International Bureau a statement of grant of protection in the Philippines before the eighteen (18)-month time limit.

-If the provisional refusal has been either totally or partially withdrawn, the IPOPHIL will send to the International Bureau either:
+If the provisional refusal has been either totally or partially withdrawn, the IPOPHL will send to the International Bureau either:

 What if the trademark was refused protection?

-The IPOPHIL shall send to the International Bureau a statement that there is total refusal of protection of the trademark.
+The IPOPHL shall send to the International Bureau a statement that there is total refusal of protection of the trademark.

 Are Declarations of Actual Use filed for international registrations designating the Philippines?

-Yes, all holders of international registration that designates the Philippines must file a Declaration of Actual Use or Declaraton of Non-use (DAU/DNU) directly with the IPOPHIL observing the same filing requirements for DAU/DNU followed by marks filed directly under the Philippine law.
+Yes, all holders of international registration that designate the Philippines must file a Declaration of Actual Use (DAU) or Declaration of Non-Use (DNU) directly with the IPOPHL, observing the same filing requirements for DAU/DNU followed by marks filed directly under the Philippine law.

 What are the deadlines to file a Declaration of Actual Use or Declaration of Non-Use?

-- within one (1) year from the fifth (5th) anniversary of the date of each renewal of the registration of the trademark.
+- Within one (1) year from the fifth (5th) anniversary of the date of each renewal of the registration of the trademark; and

 What is the duration of an international registration?

-An international registration lasts for ten years from the date of registration and may be renewed for an additional 10-year periods by paying a renewal fee to the International Bureau.
+An international registration lasts for ten (10) years from the date of registration, and may be renewed for periods of ten (10) years at its expiration by paying a renewal fee to the International Bureau.

 If the Philippine basic application or registration that forms the basis of the international registration is abandoned, cancelled or expires, will the international registration be cancelled?

-Yes, if the Philippine trademark application or registration is abandoned, cancelled or expires for the first 5 years from the date of the international registration, the international registration will also be cancelled.
+Yes, if the Philippine trademark application or registration is abandoned, cancelled or expires for the first five (5) years from the date of the international registration, the international registration will also be cancelled.

-The same applies if there is a final decision of rejection, revocation, cancellation or invalidation, or ordering the withdrawal, of the basic mark after the expiry of the five–year period provided that the following actions:
+The same applies if there is a final decision of rejection, revocation, cancellation, or invalidation, or ordering the withdrawal, of the basic mark after the expiry of the five (5)-year period provided that the following actions:

 had begun before the expiry of the said period.

-After the 5-year period has ended, the international registration becomes independent of the basic trademark application or registration.
+After the five (5)-year period has ended, the international registration becomes independent of the basic trademark application or registration.

 What is transformation?

-Transformation is the process whereby an application for registration of a trademark is made with the IPOPHIL, where the international registration designating the Philippines is cancelled at the request of the Office of Origin because of the basic mark ceasing effect (as discussed in item no. 29).
+Transformation is the process whereby an application for registration of a trademark is made with the IPOPHL, where the international registration designating the Philippines is cancelled at the request of the office of origin because of the basic mark ceasing effect.
 The transformation may be for all or some of the goods and services listed in the international registration.

 How is application resulting from transformation made?

-The application is made to the IPOPHIL, within three months from the date of cancellation of the international registration, by the holder of the international registration at the date of its cancellation, covering goods and services listed in the cancelled international registration.
+The application is made to the IPOPHL, within three (3) months from the date of cancellation of the international registration, by the holder of the international registration at the date of its cancellation, covering goods and services listed in the cancelled international registration.